 Brad holds a BS in Biology from Mount St. Mary's University, an MBA from University of Maryland University College, and is a Registered Patent Agent.

-Jonathan Skovholt is the Head of Learning & Development.
+Jonathan Skovholt is the Head of Patent Search Operations.
 Prior to joining Ensemble IP, he managed, designed, and delivered training for Landon IP and CPA Global where he taught analysts the finer points of searching, examining, and classifying.
 He is a faculty member at the NIH Foundation for Advanced Education in the Sciences and former faculty member of Patent Resources Group (PRG).
 Jonathan has taught individuals on the art of prior art searching to audiences on four continents.
 He is also a former patent examiner.

 Jonathan has a BA in Physics from Gustavus Adolphus College, a MS in Physics from the University of Delaware, and a graduate certificate in Instructional Systems Development from the University of Maryland, Baltimore County.